datagistips/D3/javascript.md

 arr.length = 42
 ```

-If array with only one element, safer to user
+If array with only one element, safer to use
 ```
 let wisenArray = Array.of(9.3)   // wisenArray contains only one element 9.3
 ```